Minakshi Mukerjee seeks to regain CPI(M)'s lost glory in Nandigram amid clash of titans | Politics

 ''This fight that we have put up against polarisation will send a message across Bengal.
 Youths in Bengal need employment more than anything else, the state needs investment,'' she insisted.

-Sitting at a two-storey party office near Nandigram Bazar, which was rebuilt and reopened in 2019 after agitators set fire to it during the 2007 anti-land acquisition movement, Mukherjee feels both the TMC and the BJP have misguided the locals for their vested political interests.
+Sitting at a two-storey party office near Nandigram Bazar, which was rebuilt and reopened in 2019 as agitators had set fire to it during the 2007 anti-land acquisition movement, Mukherjee feels both the TMC and the BJP have misguided the locals for their vested political interests.

 ''Now you can see skeletons emerging out of cupboards.